 The theme of the Noguchi exhibit asks how a person without any real formal education in the arts could launch himself onto such a sweeping trajectory above the horizon of the creative arts.

-“He did it with a combination of incredible will, obvious talent and strong relationships with all these people,” Amy said.
+“He did it with a combination of incredible will, obvious talent and strong relationships with all these people,” she says.
 “He was the product of a slow and steady self-education in what he wanted to say and who would influence him.”

 He wanted to connect with the ancients, by working with Brancusi to learn how the Greeks once made sculptures.
 But he sought also to find meaning in the present and the future, by working with Buckminster Fuller on projects for the machine age, with new technologies and materials like chrome and aluminum.

-Through what she calls a scrapbook of his life, Amy reached out to Noguchi collectors worldwide to curate an exhibition of 50 pieces of his work, with supporting letters, documents, photos and invitations.
-“It hard to believe how rich a figure he was,” she said.
-“He lived a life in New York that’s gone now – it was an art world where everybody was connected.”
+Through what she calls a scrapbook of his life, Wolf reached out to Noguchi collectors worldwide to curate an exhibition of 50 pieces of his work, with supporting letters, documents, photos and invitations.
+“It hard to believe how rich a figure he was,” she says “He lived a life in New York that’s gone now – it was an art world where everybody was connected.”